joelgysel/PHBS_MLF_2018/README.md

 ## 3 Predict continuous output variable
 ### Regression
 #### Regression with absolute values
-Before we start running regressions with multiple explanatory, we want to run a very sparse model with just one explanatory variable: The outcome of the last election.
+Before I start running regressions with multiple explanatory, I want to run a very sparse model with just one explanatory variable: The outcome of the last election.
 This sparse model will further be called "univariate".
 This simple model helps to demonstrate the problem with absolute values.

 <img src="images/r2 absolute values.png" width="450" height="300">

 The graph above is used to evaluate the performance of this simple regression and of all future models.
 The y-axis shows the R^2 in case of a regression or the score in case of a classification.
-The x-axis shows, what we evaluate.
+The x-axis shows, what I evaluate.
 The 2003 data point will always be the performance of the model within the train-dataset (2003).
 The years 2007 to 2015 represent a cross-validation with either fitting on just the precedent election or fitting based on all precedent elections.

-Let us first have a look at the blue line: Here we fit the outcome of the 2003 election to the outcome of the 1999 election and use the coefficients to make an out-of-sample prediction for the 2007 election (same mechanism for the following years).
+Let us first have a look at the blue line: Here I fit the outcome of the 2003 election to the outcome of the 1999 election and use the coefficients to make an out-of-sample prediction for the 2007 election (same mechanism for the following years).
 This model performs very poorly with even a negative R^2 in 2007.
 Due to the very poor performance, I was tempted to test a second model: I fitted the 2003 outcome on the 2003 outcome such that I had a model with an intercept of zero and and a beta coefficient of 1 (this model will be called zero/one).
 Testing this model in a forecast basically means to use the outcome of the last elections as the prediction for the next election.
 This model, even though performing a bit better, still performs very bad, so past elections do not seem to contain a lot of information about future elections (similar as financial data).

 #### Regression with relative values
 To improve my model, I now start working with relative values.
 The idea: if I transform my data, models will likely perform much better.
 I can apply regressions and classifiers to relative data and then transform the data back to absolute values such that I get a better forecast of the outcome of elections.